 Majestic mountains, deep forests, and azure blue skies.
 Switzerland truly lived up to our expectations.

-Switzerland might be an expensive destination — a standard meal at McDonalds costs ~S$15, that says a lot eh? — but this itinerary will prove that you don’t have to be crazy rich (or asian, for that matter) to experience the best of Switzerland under a S$2.3k budget.
+Its beauty aside, it’s no secret that it can be an expensive destination.
+Even a standard meal at McDonald’s can set you back around S$15.
+But this itinerary will prove that you don’t have to be crazy rich (or Asian, for that matter) to experience the best of Switzerland under a S$2.3k budget.

-Budget Breakdown for 10 Days Across 6 Cities
+Budget Breakdown for 10-Day Switzerland Itinerary Across 6 Cities

 Click here for full breakdown

 This Switzerland itinerary starts off in Zürich.
 Flight prices aren’t included in the budget since they fluctuate all year round.

 Unless you’re renting a car to drive (petrol is crazy expensive btw!), the Swiss Travel Pass is an absolute essential for getting around Switzerland without busting your budget.